 The site is locally significant because it is well used and valued by the local community as an allotment garden.
-The special qualities of the site include its strong contribution to local character and distinctiveness due to its natural beauty.
-It is also highly appreciated and prized by the local community as an undeveloped tranquil area of open land serving the southern section of the town with views across the open countryside toward Oversley Wood which contributes to its green setting.
+The special qualities of the site include its strong contribution to local character and distinctiveness due to its natural beauty with views to the River Arrow and Priory Field with its historical importance.

+It is also highly appreciated and prized by the local community as an undeveloped tranquil area of open land serving the centre of the town as well as its easy access which contributes to its green setting and infrastructure.